Credit Guarantee Scheme

 Credit Guarantee Scheme and the Customs Transit Procedure

 Once the UK leaves the European Union, goods transiting the UK will be subject to duties entering the UK and again when exiting the UK.
-Four declarations will be needed (leaving Ireland, entering the UK, leaving the UK and entering another Member State).

 A State guaranteed loan constitutes De Minimis State Aid.
 The aid attributable to the Scheme loan facility is calculated individually for each facility, but is typically around 20% of the value of the loan facility.

 A guaranteed loan does not preclude a business from obtaining other State Aid in the form of grant funding.